-Greater Than 40cm/16" 40cm/16" or less Greater Than 40cm/16" 40cm/16" or less GM GM BT ВТ
+Greater Than 40cm/16" Greater Than 40cm/16"

+40cm/16" or less 40cm/16" or less

+GM GM BT ВТ

 3-9: Locate Status

 Practice Statement: Positive response is provided to facility locate requests.

 Practice Description: All facility locate requests result in a positive response from the owner to the excavator.
 A positive response, agreeable to all parties, may include one or more of the following: